 My love of biology began in middle school, developed in high school, and resulted in a Bachelor's degree in Biology from Stanford University.
 I then entered graduate school, completed my dissertation research at the National Institute of Health, and earned a Ph.D. degree in Genetics from The George Washington University.

 About eighteen years ago, I began to substitute teach and I discovered a second career.
 Over the following years, I subbed for all grades, K-12, and subsequently taught middle school science for four years.
-I was then fortunate to be offered a position of Biology teacher here at Culver City High School.
-This is my lucky thirteenth year at Culver High and I am looking forward to a wonderful year teaching Biology, Honors Biology, and Advanced Placement Biology.
+I was then fortunate to be offered a position of Biology teacher here at Culver City High School, and then the position of Science Department Chairperson.
+This is my fourteenth year at Culver High and I am looking forward to a wonderful year teaching Biology, Honors Biology, and Advanced Placement Biology.

 In my spare time, I enjoy bicycle riding with my husband, gardening, and reading.